foundation-model-stack/fm-training-estimator/README.md

 ```
 make build-model
 ```
-This will create a model called `./workdir/model.json`.
+This will create a model called `./workdir/model.json` which will be used to estimate the resource consumption.

 You can now run the estimator, using one of the various UIs.

 ### Interacting